javier-arango/simplified-page-rank-algorithm/README.md

 > gmail.com maps.com

 ## Output Result
 Result PageRank of all pages after p powerIterations in ascending alphabetical order of webpage.
-Also, I round off the rank of the page to two decimal places.
+Also, I round off the page's rank to two decimal places.

 ### Example
 > facebook.com 0.20 \